King Nine Will Not Return: Production notes

 This was the first episode to feature the familiar Marius Constant Twilight Zone theme.
 The score by Fred Steiner was later used in other Twilight Zone episodes.

-The episode was based on the discovery of the B-24 Liberator bomber Lady Be Good and her crew's remains, which had crash-landed at night, deep in the Libyan desert after running out of fuel, while returning from a World War II bombing mission over Naples, Italy.
+The episode was based on the discovery of the B-24 Liberator bomber Lady Be Good and her crew's remains; the plane had crash-landed at night, deep in the Libyan desert after running out of fuel, while returning from a World War II bombing mission over Naples, Italy.
 In the episode, the marker of a grave of a member of the crew of King Nine is dated "5 April 1943," the day on which the Lady Be Good was lost.
 Lady Be Good had been found in 1958, and the bodies of eight of the nine-man crew were discovered between February and August 1960 - the eighth crewman being found just a few weeks before "King Nine Will Not Return" aired.

 The bomber aircraft used in this episode was a North American Aviation B-25C-10NA 42-32354, which still exists in storage with Aero Trader, Borrego Springs, California.

 Cummings played a number of pilots during his career.